Finite Stature in Artin groups: Finite stature

-\begin{prop} Let $G$ be a graph of finite rank free groups with finite rank edge groups, and let $T$ be its Bass-Serre tree.
-Then $(G, \{G_v\}_{v\in V(\Gamma)})$ has finite stature if and only if there are only finitely many $G$-conjugacy classes of groups of the form $G_{\tilde v}\cap \Stab(\rho)$ where $\rho$ is a finite path in $T$ passing through $\tilde v$. \end{prop}
+\begin{prop} Let $G$ be a graph of $\delta$-hyperbolic groups with quasiconvex edge groups, and let $T$ be its Bass-Serve tree.
+Then $(G, \{G_v\}_{v\in V(\Gamma)})$ has finite stature if and only if there are only finitely many $G_v$-conjugacy classes of groups of the form $G_{v}\cap \Stab(\rho)$ where $\rho$ is a finite path in $T$ passing through $\tilde v$. \end{prop}

-\begin{proof} Since free groups are hyperbolic and locally quasiconvex, Lemma~\ref{lem:HuangWise stabilizer lemma} implies that it suffices to show that there are only finitely many conjugacy classes of groups of the form $G_{\tilde v}\cap\bigcap_{e\in E} \Stab(e)$ for $v\in V(\Gamma)$, and finite $E\subseteq E(T)$ if and only if there are only finitely many conjugacy classes of groups of the form $G_v\cap \Stab(\rho)$ where $\rho$ is a finite path that passes through $v$.
+\begin{proof} Lemma~\ref{lem:HuangWise stabilizer lemma} implies that it suffices to show that there are finitely many conjugacy classes of groups of the form $G_{v}\cap\bigcap_{e\in E} \Stab(e)$ for $v\in V(\Gamma)$ and finite $E\subseteq E(T)$, if and only if there are only finitely many conjugacy classes of groups of the form $G_v\cap \Stab(\rho)$ where $\rho$ is a finite path that passes through $v$.